Ruzaini001/6m-software-1.1-sd-intro/assignment.md

       </div>
 </div>

-The edit to be made to ensure perfect fir is changing the width from 100% to 97%:
+The edit to be made to ensure perfect fit is changing the width from 100% to 97%:

       .child {
         border: mediumblue 8px solid;